fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 nursing industry, for job applications in the information technology sector.
 An intuitive yet important difference between both contexts is the difference in skills required to succeed in both industries.
-A slightly more subtle difference is the demographic differences in gender attraction to each of the industries, resulting from wording in job postings, social constructs on gender and societal roles, and the male-female ratio of successful applicants in each field.
+A slightly more subtle difference is the demographic differences in number of genders who typically work in each of these industries, resulting from wording in job postings, social constructs on gender and societal roles, and the male-female ratio of successful applicants in each field.

 The Framing Trap
 ^^^^^^^^^^^^^^^^

-This trap occurs when data scientists fail to consider the full picture surrounding a particular social context when abstracting a social problem, and implementing an algorithm in which the outcome involves enforcing decisions that will impact a person or group of people.
+This trap occurs when we fail to consider the full picture surrounding a particular social context when abstracting a social problem, and implementing an algorithm in which the outcome involves enforcing decisions that will impact a person or group of people.